Wabinab/xenoblade-chronicles-2/src/12_to_mor_ardain.md

 Pyra: "Understood."

-Rex made the call, "Right. **Let's go!**" Immediately, they entered the room with Rex shouting for attention, like a police, "**All of you, put down your weapons!
+Rex made the call, "Right. **Let's go!**" Immediately, they entered the room with Rex shouting for attention, like a little police himself, "**All of you, put down your weapons!
 You're NOT going to harm that city!**"

-The groups gathered in a line facing the group, one of them shouting back, "**Who the hell are you punks?
+The bandits took their weapons and formed a line facing the group, one of them shouting back, "**Who the hell are you punks?
 We ain't got time for a bunch of kids!**"

 One of the buff guy warned, "**Hold it!
 They're Drivers and Blades!** Now I get it...
 The **city** hired you, huh?!"